Updated: 4/27/2021 09:44Rhonda Hamilton

-Rhonda Hamilton is excited to join the team at KJAZZ!
-With decades of extensive experience producing and hosting jazz programs, Ms. Hamilton is an internationally known radio broadcaster.
+Rhonda Hamilton has decades of extensive experience producing and hosting jazz programs and is an internationally known radio broadcaster.

 Born and raised in New York, one of Ms. Hamilton’s cherished childhood memories is waking up on Saturday mornings to the sounds of Duke Ellington, Dinah Washington, Nat King Cole and other jazz greats as her father played his favorite records.
 By the time she was a teenager, she began amassing her own collection.